Tableau Functions (by Category)

 Supports ISO 8601 dates.

 You shouldn't use DATETRUNC to, for example, stop showing the time for a datetime field in a viz.
-If you want to truncate the display of a date rather than round its accuracy, adjust the formatting(Link opens in a new window).
+If you want to truncate the way a date displays rather than round its accuracy, adjust the formatting(Link opens in a new window).

 DAY